 - Insert DVD into player.
 DVD will begin to load automatically.
-TV screen will typically show "READING" or "LOADING." - The DVD may load directly to the main title/menu screen or it may begin to play previews.
+TV screen will typically show "READING" or "LOADING". - DVD may load directly to main title/menu screen or it may begin to play previews.
+You may be able to skip previews if desired by pressing the NEXT (CH+ /

-You may be able to skip previews if desired by pressing the NEXT (CH+/CH-) button until you see the main menu screen. - When the main menu screen appears, use the arrow buttons on the remote to select the desired entry or press the OK or PLAY buttons on the remote (or "Play" button on DVD player) to begin playing the feature. - Volume is adjusted with the DVD remote.
+CH-) button until you see the main menu screen.

+• When main menu screen appears, use arrow buttons on remote to select desired entry or press OK or PLAY buttons on remote (or "Play" button on

+DVD player) to begin playing feature.

+• Volume is adjusted with remote (or volume buttons on DVD player).